Dr Joseph Voros

 - ORCID profile

 Dr Voros started at Swinburne in 2000 as a project consultant in the former Australian Foresight Institute.
-Then appointed as a strategic foresight analyst in a top-level strategic planning unit at Swinburne, he was involved in the building of an organisational strategic thinking capacity based on foresight concepts and methodologies, forming strong links with the strategic foresight teaching program, attending every subject and providing a practitioner's perspective in invited lectures.
-In 2003, he began lecturing in the Master of Strategic Foresight program on the theory and practice of foresight in organisations and society.
+Then appointed as a strategic foresight analyst in a top-level strategic planning unit at Swinburne, he was involved in the building of an organisational strategic thinking capacity based on foresight concepts and methodologies, forming strong links with the strategic foresight teaching program, attending every subject and providing a practitioner's perspective in regular invited lectures.
+In 2003, he joined the teaching staff and began lecturing full-time in the Master of Strategic Foresight program on the theory and practice of foresight in organisations and society.
 He also re-designed, convened and for several years taught the Master of Business Administration (MBA) unit on Corporate Strategy, bringing a unique foresight perspective to it.

 He has presented at conferences nationally and internationally, including keynotes, and three research articles from his Generic Foresight Process framework series have won excellence awards including an Outstanding Paper Award in 2010.
 He has a strong belief in the need for both rigorous intellectual discipline as well as practical pragmatic utility in "real world" contexts, and this belief lies at the heart of his approach to Futures Studies and strategic foresight.
 For many years he has used the multidisciplinary frameworks of Cosmic Evolution, Astrobiology, and 'Big History' to frame and explore broad questions about the longer-term futures of global civilisation and humankind.